 Watch this video to find out more.

+Ok, so what oil should you use if you choose to go the water and oil route?
 Here are some natural products that Yannie (from the video above) recommends to use when retwisting your locs:

 My original post: